-New passport design: Starting January 1, Finnish passports and ID cards have a new look with artwork portraying the landscape of Finnish Lapland, the northern lights and snowflakes.
+New passport design: In 2017, Finnish passports and ID cards gained a new look with artwork portraying the landscape of Finnish Lapland, the Northern Lights, and snowflakes.

-These are just a smattering of what’s happening to commemorate 100 years of Finnish independence.
-Other events include tango, samba, sauna, snow castles, hackathons, silent films, an arctic expo, a project to involve refugees in startup businesses, Finnish wine from France, and a Finland 100 satellite that will take photos of the northern lights from space.
+This is just a smattering of what’s happening to commemorate 100 years of Finnish independence.
+Other events during the year have included tango, samba, snow castles, hackathons, silent films, an arctic expo, a project to involve refugees in startup businesses, Finnish wine from France, and a Finland 100 satellite taking photos of the Northern Lights from space.
 They have even released a Finland 100 menu, complete with recipes.
-Finnish embassies and consulates are holding their own events, and concert planners around the world are including more Finnish composers and musicians than ever.
+Finnish embassies and consulates are holding their own events, and concert planners around the world are featuring more Finnish composers and musicians than ever.